techthoughts2/pwshEmojiExplorer/docs/Get-Emoji.md

 Get-Emoji -ShortCode 'smiling'
 ```

-Performs a relaxed search and retrieves all emojis with shortcodes containing 'smiling'.
+Performs a relaxed search and retrieves all emojis with shortcode containing 'smiling'.

 ### EXAMPLE 8
 ```